~ 4 MIN READ

 We had the chance to connect with Zsombor Zsuffa, the Senior Technology Consultant and Business Intelligence Architect at MultiBase, who uses QlikView regularly.
 He notes that the software has a clean interface, is easy to understand, and integrates easily with Excel.
 According to Zsuffa, QlikView aids in productivity by allowing users to create ad hoc analysis of large data sets and bookmark their filter selections to return to them later.

 Because of its many facets, QlikView is a good solution for enterprise-level companies who can utilize different features across different departments.
-Other positive features include good third-party integration, advanced data filtering options, and data manipulation.
+Other positive features include good third-party integration, collaboration features, advanced data filtering options, and data manipulation.

 A common complaint with QlikView is that it can be difficult to learn and operate when you first get started because of its many facets and intricacies.
 Additionally, the back end isn’t quite as user-friendly and intuitive as the front end and does occasionally require IT assistance for some data management and mapping.